 If a Property Seizure Order is issued and the sheriff is going to seize your personal property, has seized your personal property or has seized property you dispute you owe, you should get

-A garnishee order allows SDR to garnish your wages or bank accounts.
-This means that SDR can take a part of your wages to pay the amount you owe.
-SDR can also take money from your bank account.
+A garnishee order allows Revenue NSW to take money from your wages or bank accounts.
+This means that Revenue NSW can take a part of your wages to pay the amount you owe.
+Revenue NSW can also take money from your bank account.

-If the SDR garnishes your wages or bank account, you should get
+If Revenue NSW garnishes your wages or bank account, you should get

-An Examination Summons is an order that you attend a Local Court where a representative of SDR will ask you questions about your financial situation.
+An Examination Notice requires you to provide details about your financial circumstances to Revenue NSW.
+If you fail to provide your financial details on the Examination Notice, Revenue NSW can issue an Order for Examination.
+An Order for Examination is an order that you attend a Local Court where a representative of Revenue NSW will ask you questions about your financial situation.

-If you are served with an Examination Summons and do not attend court, a warrant can be issued for your arrest.
-If you are served with an Examination Summons you should get
+If you are served with an Examination Notice and do not attend court, a warrant can be issued for your arrest.
+If you are served with an Examination Notice you should get

-If you own land in NSW, SDR can register a charge on your land.
-A charge on your land means that you cannot sell your land without paying the debt owed to SDR.
+If you own land in NSW, Revenue NSW can register an interest (charge) on your land.
+A charge on your land means that you cannot sell your land without paying the debt owed to Revenue NSW.

-If SDR has registered a charge on your land, you should get
+If Revenue NSW has registered a charge on your land, you should get

-If you hold a licence from another state or territory you have 'visitor driving privileges' which means you can drive in NSW on your interstate licence.
-If you have two or more outstanding fines in NSW for traffic or parking offences, RMS can suspend your visitor driving privileges, meaning you cannot drive in NSW.
+If you hold a licence and/or have a vehicle registered in your name from another state or territory or you have an international licence you have 'visitor driving privileges' which means you can drive in NSW on your interstate or international licence.